zedarus/zedarus-tool-kit/README.md

   private SecondChancePopupData _seconChancePopupSettings;
   ```

-- Call `AppController.Instance.GetExtention<SecondChancePopup>().RegisterSessionStart()` and `AppController.Instance.GetExtention<SecondChancePopup>().RegisterSessionEnd()` when game session starts and end. *Important* to note, that both should only be called when actual session starts or ends, not when second chance was used.
+- If you haven't already, add call `AppController.Instance.RegisterGameSessionStart()` and `AppController.Instance.RegisterGameSessionEnd()` when game session starts and end. *Important* to note, that both should only be called when actual session starts or ends, not when second chance was used.
 So `RegisterSessionStart()` should not be called when player's character was resurrected for example, and  `RegisterSessionEnd()` should not be called exactly on player's death, because he might use second chance.
 Instead, you need first to check if player used second chance, and only then call this method
 - Call this before you enter game over state:

   ```c#